MuTsunTsai/vue-on-clickout/README.md

 ## Note

-This package is now deprecated in favor of a more powerful package [Clickout-Event](https://www.npmjs.com/package/), by the same author.
+This package is now deprecated in favor of a more powerful package [Clickout-Event](https://www.npmjs.com/package/clickout-event), by the same author.
+It covers all featrues of Vue-On-Clickout, and is compatible with any front-end framework!